 How you write creates an impression, for good or bad.
 When writing is good and persuasive, you can generate excitement, influence and motivate others, and pique interest.
 Good writing is 'sticky' - it draws you back for another fix.
 At the very least, it encourages the reader to keep reading.

-Follow these 10 easy steps to improve your report writing and keep your readers engaged and entertained:
+10 easy steps to improve your report writing and keep your readers engaged & entertained